Journey-West/DeltaVision/docs/STANDALONE-README.md

 - **Offline Operation**: No internet connectivity required at any point
 - **Small Footprint**: Minimal system resource requirements
 - **Simple Usage**: Extract and run with a single command
+- **Cross-Platform Support**: Available for Linux, macOS, and Windows on multiple architectures

 ## Getting Started